shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 </html>
 {%endraw%}
 ```
 If you notice, the `selectedItem` model is bound to the value of the selected option element.
-Here we have a limitation of setting the value to only of string type( as explained above ).
-If we want to have the selectedItem bound to the actual object of items array, then we need to use ng-options.
+Here, as already explained, we're restricted to have only strings in our items array.
+We cannot set the selectedItem model to the object inside items.
+Here comes the ng-options handy.
+Let's see how to do it.

 **Re-write the above code using ng-options**:

 We can re-write the above code using ng-options.
-With ng-options, our html will look like below:
+The new html looks like below:

 ```html
 {%raw%}